LennaHammer/English/EVP/out/words_adjective.md

 ## 420. direct ## adjective
 /dəˈrekt/ STRAIGHT
 [B1]going straight from one place to another without stopping or changing direction
-- a direct route/line
+- a direct `route/line`
 - Is there a direct train to Edinburgh?

 ## 421. disabled ## adjective
 /dɪsˈeɪ.bəld/
 [B1]having an illness, injury or condition that makes it difficult to do the things that most people do
-- The accident left him severely disabled.
+- The accident left him `severely` disabled.
-- The library does not have disabled access.
+- The library does not have disabled `access`.

 ## 422. disappointed ## adjective
 /ˌdɪs.əˈpɔɪnt.əd/
 [B1]unhappy because someone or something was not as good as you hoped or expected, or because something did not happen
-- She was disappointed (that) they hadn't phoned.
+- She was disappointed `(that)` they hadn't phoned.
-- We were deeply disappointed by/with the results.
+- We were `deeply` disappointed `by/with` the results.
-- His parents were very disappointed in/with him.
+- His parents were `very` disappointed `in/with` him.
-- He was disappointed to find they'd already gone.
+- He was disappointed `to` find they'd already gone.

 ## 423. disappointing ## adjective
 /ˌdɪs.əˈpɔɪnt.ɪŋ/
 [B1]making you feel disappointed
-- What a disappointing performance/conclusion!
+- What a disappointing `performance/conclusion`!
 - The response to our advertisement has been very disappointing.

 ## 424. disgusting ## adjective